yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 To understand the ''pppd'' debug log, read these key sections of the PPTP Client Diagnosis HOWTO:
  * [http://pptpclient.sourceforge.net/howto-diagnosis.phtml#confreqacknakrej What does ConfReq, ConfAck, ConfNak, and ConfRej mean?]
  * [http://pptpclient.sourceforge.net/howto-diagnosis.phtml#mppe_bits What are those CCP MPPE bitmasks?]

-== Configure iptables Rules ==

-If you have not done any ''iptables'' configuration since installing, this section is not necessary.
-But if you have taken control of your ''iptables'' configuration to ''DROP'' anything you don't allow, the test connection may have failed, and you may need to open TCP port 1723 to accept the PPTP control connections, and open protocol 47 for the data stream, so add in ''/etc/firewall.user'':

-{{{
-### Allow PPTP control connections from WAN
-iptables -t nat -A prerouting_rule -i $WAN -p tcp --dport 1723 -j ACCEPT iptables        -A input_rule      -i $WAN -p tcp --dport 1723 -j ACCEPT

-### Allow GRE protocol (used by PPTP data stream)
-iptables        -A output_rule             -p 47               -j ACCEPT iptables        -A input_rule              -p 47               -j ACCEPT }}}

 == Configure Routing ==